zmenciso/zc_plot/README.md

 ### Help!
 It doesn't work!

-Yeah, well, it's pretty jenky software, so do temper your expectations.
+Yeah, well, it's extremely jenky software, so do temper your expectations.
 I recommend checking the logfile to make sure you have set the args and kwargs correctly and chosen the right data ingest type.
 Remember that failing to specify additional plot dimensions (i.e. hue, size, and style) will cause your